Psychology (PSYC)

 Prerequisites: PSYC 107

-PSYC 347 Cognitive Neuroscience of Memory 4 Credits
+PSYC 347 Topics in Memory 4 Credits

 This seminar explores the brain systems and neural mechanisms involved in the formation and retrieval of memories.
 Topics include mechanisms of storage, retrieval and forgetting in normal and clinical populations, emotional memory systems, superior autobiographical memory, role of sleep, and effects of stress on memory.